ClemaX/ft_linux/README.md

 The image should be stored by default at `dist/lfs.img`.

+## Hardware requirements
+Currently, only UEFI is supported, and Secure Boot needs to be disabled.
+The resulting disk image has been tested on KVM and VirtualBox.

 ## Using the system
 To log in, use the default credentials `root:toor`.